Chaplain Career Support

 - Guidance Letter on Maintaining Professional Relationships

-- Chaplains must maintain good standing with their home presbyteries.
-Please keep your home presbytery updated as to your contact information and any reports or training required by them.
-Failure to maintain your relationship with presbytery may result in the withdrawal of your endorsement.
-VA chaplains are highly encouraged to maintain their presbytery membership where assigned.
+- Chaplains must maintain good standing with their presbytery.
+Please keep your presbytery updated as to your contact information and any reports or training required by them.

-- Chaplains hosting our endorser visits should work with their command section and review Endorser Visits to Military Installations Guidance.
+- Chaplains hosting endorser visits should work with their command and review Endorser Visits to Military Installations Guidance.

-- Actively serving chaplains are required to attend the PCCMP Annual Training and Credentialing Event as mission and funding permit.
+- Actively serving chaplains are required to attend the PCCMP Annual Training and Credentialing Event at least once every three years as mission and funding permit.
 If military commanders cannot provide TDY/TAD funds, we highly encourage the use of permissive TDY/TAD to allow military members to attend events.

 - VA Chaplain Report – http://pccmp.org/career-support/chaplain-career-support/department-of-veterans-affairs-annual-report-form-pccmp-2019-2/

-- All chaplains separating or retiring from the military are required to submit their DD 214 to the PCCMP for their permanent record
+- All PCUSA military chaplains separating or retiring from the military should submit their DD 214 to the PCCMP

 - Reserve and Guard Chaplains may find this “Sample Mobilization Agreement” useful when working with churches or institutions.
 Sample Mobilization Agreement.